-The new MRF model emulates the revenue-minus-cost government raised and lowered them again during a period global standard for sharing profits from production between of change and upset," said MacDonald.
-"The new mandate is oil and gas companies and resource owners.
-Under MRF, all different and not as simple as going up or down.
-The purpose wells have a 5-percent royalty until gross revenue from all is to provide optimal returns to Albertans as owners of the products equals an industry average drilling and completion resource." cost allowance (C\).
-Thereafter, royalty depends on rate and The MRF is to be calibrated to target the same industry commodity price.
-Once the well rate declines to a maturity returns and provincial revenues as the current royalty regulathreshold, the royalty reduces as the rate continues to fall.
-C\ tions, added MacDonald at the Ryder Scott Canada reserves is a function of total vertical depth, total lateral length and conference in May. total proppant placed.
+John MacDonald government raised and lowered them again during a period of change and upset," said MacDonald.
+"The new mandate is different and not as simple as going up or down.
+The purpose is to provide optimal returns to Albertans as owners of the resource."
+The MRF is to be calibrated to target the same industry returns and provincial revenues as the current royalty regulations, added MacDonald at the Ryder Scott Canada reserves conference in May.
 His comparisons led to the following conclusions: